sav-che/TL-2/Authors/Steetz, Joachim {std. Steetz}.md

-> [!cite] BHL link: this entry starts at [page 865](https://www.biodiversitylibrary.org/item/104077#page/879/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 865](https://www.biodiversitylibrary.org/page/33334004) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Steetz, Joachim (1804-1862), German (Hamburg) botanist; studied pharmacy at Halle 1825-1826, and Würzburg 1826-1829; Dr. med.
-Würzburg 1829; physician at the hospital of the Holy Spirit, Hamburg 1830-1862; from 1849 lecturer at the Hamburg botanical garden. (*Steetz*).
+Würzburg 1829; physician at the hospital of the Holy Spirit, Hamburg 1830-1862; from 1849 lecturer at the Hamburg botanical garden.
+**Abbreviated name**: *Steetz*

 #### Herbarium and types